PufferFinance/website-docs/docs/registration.md

 ---
 #### Fetching the registration payload
-If you ran the Coral-CLI on a remote server you can fetch the registration payload by substituing your information in the following command:
+If you ran the Coral-CLI on a remote server you can fetch the registration payload by substituting your information in the following command:
 ```
 scp your-server@XX.XXX.XXX.XX:/path/to/coral/registration.json ~/my/local/computer/registration.json
 ```